AdamNaghs/shell/README.md

 # Colored output
 The colors don't work in some terminals.
 I am not yet sure how I can check if a terminal has them enabled yet to handle replacing all the colors to something else.

+# Known Issues

+1.  osys and external commands do not mix stdin, stdout, and stderr while running a process.
+2.  test_creds in has a memory overwrite according to the clang address sanitizer